-Attempting a bold daytime robbery of the Northfield Minnesota bank, the James-Younger gang suddenly finds itself surrounded by angry townspeople and is nearly wiped out on this day in 1876.
+Attempting a bold daytime robbery of the Northfield Minnesota bank, the James-Younger gang suddenly finds itself surrounded by angry townspeople and is nearly wiped out on September 7, 1876.

 Jesse was the last one out of the bank.
 After pausing briefly to shoot the uncooperative cashier in the head, Jesse leapt onto his horse and joined the rest of the survivors as they desperately fled town.
 For the next two weeks a posse pursued them relentlessly, eventually killing or capturing four more of the gang members.
 Luckily for Frank and Jesse James, the two brothers had decided to go their own way, escaping to Dakota Territory.
 After things had cooled down, they went to Nashville, Tennessee, where they started rebuilding their gang and planning new robberies.